enmasseio/babble/README.md

   `response`.
 Parameter `choices` is a map with the possible next blocks in the flow.
 The next block is selected by the id returned by the `decision` function.
   The returned block is used as next block in the control flow.
-- `babble.reply(callback: Function) : Block`
+- `babble.tell(callback: Function) : Block`
-  Create a flow starting with a Reply block.
+  Create a flow starting with a Tell block.
 The provided callback function is called as `callback(response, context)`, where `response` is the latest received message, and must return a result.
 The returned result is send to the connected peer.